benwzj/benwzj.github.io/_posts/2024-06-15-all-about-auth.md

 The flow is based on the authorization code flow above, but with the addition of a dynamically generated secret used on each request.
 This is known as the PKCE extension.

 > Note: Previously, it was recommended that browser-based apps use the "Implicit" flow, which returns an access token immediately in the redirect and does not have a token exchange step.
 In the time since the spec was originally written, the industry best practice has changed to recommend that the authorization code flow be used without the client secret.
 This provides more opportunities to create a secure flow, such as using the PKCE extension.

+## Session Management

+Session management involves tracking and managing a user's interaction with the application over time, ensuring that their authenticated state is preserved across different parts of the application.

+This prevents the need for repeated logins, enhancing both security and user convenience.
+There are two primary methods used for session management:
+- cookie-based (storing session data on the User Browser, data should be encrypted)
+- database sessions（storing session data on the server）

+### JWT Sessions vs Database Sessions

+- JWT refer to as stateless.
+Dataase is the opposite, stateful.
+- Both need cookie (http-only).
+Database session use cookie for SessionID and JWT use cookies to store more information.
+- JWT need bigger and more cookies; But reduce the interact between server and database.
+- Database Sessions can be safer.
+- JWT also good for Single Sign On.

+## Authentication Solutions

+- There are many authentication solutions.
+Like, Auth0, Clerk, Kinde etc.
+- You can add these solutions to your application.
+- They all support Modern authentication strategies, like OAuth/OpenID Connect (OIDC), Credentials-based login (Email + Password), Passwordless/Token-based authentication.

 ## FAQ